SahajJain01/bun-apps/README.md

 3) If you need prod metadata, add `bun-app.json` with keys like `name`, `prod`, `domain`.
 4) Document usage in `apps/<your-app>/README.md`.

 Tip: The CI only builds apps changed in a commit.
-Keeping each app self‑contained speeds builds.
+Keeping each app self-contained speeds builds.

 ## Screenshots & Visuals